 Sekanina proposed that the object was a stony "chondritic" asteroid that rammed through the atmosphere until pressures and temperatures reached a point that caused it to abruptly disintegrate in a huge explosion, something like what would happen on a much smaller scale to an aspirin pill smashed with a hammer.
 The destruction was so complete that no remnants of substantial size survived.
 The material scattered into the upper atmosphere from the event would have caused the skyglows.

 Sekanina's theory was appealing, but it was based on very limited information.
 Said one critic: "You can't make a sophisticated model from poor data."
 Sekanina admitted there was "a lot of handwaving" in his ideas.
 The comet theory still has its partisans, who point out that chemical analyses of the area have showed it to be enriched in cometary material, and suggest that the comet might have been extinct and had formed a tough "mantle" that allowed it to penetrate the atmosphere.
-In the absence of conclusive evidence the debate seems likely to continue, but at least nobody is seriously suggesting it was a UFO any more.
+In the absence of conclusive evidence the debate seems likely to continue, but at least nobody seriously thinks it was a UFO.

 * Although the Tunguska impact was both spectacular and unparalleled in any historical record, it no longer seems as unique and unusual as it once did.
 We now know that Earth impacts, fairly big ones, are happening all the time.
 The late Eugene Shoemaker of the US Geological Survey came up with an estimate of the rate of Earth impacts, and suggested that an event about the size of the nuclear weapon that destroyed Hiroshima occurs about once a year.
 Such events would seem to be spectacularly obvious, but they generally go unnoticed, for a number of reasons: